On Courant's nodal domain property for linear combinations of eigenfunctions, Part II: The equilateral rhombus

-If $0 \not = \phi \in \cE(\lambda) \cap \cS_{M,\sigma}$, then $\phi|\cT_{e,1}$ is an eigenfunction of $-\Delta$ for $(\cT_{e,1},\mf{aab})$, with $\mf{b}=\mf{n}$ if $\sigma = +$, and $\mf{b}=\mf{d}$ if $\sigma = -$, associated with the same eigenvalue $\lambda$.
+If $0 \not = \phi \in \cE(\lambda) \cap \cS_{M,\sigma}$, then $\phi|\cT_{e,1}$ is an eigenfunction of $-\Delta$ for $(\cT_{e,1},\mf{aab})$, with $\mf{b}=\mf{n}$ if $\sigma = +$, and $\mf{b}=\mf{d}$ if $\sigma = -$, associated with the same eigenvalue $\lambda\,$.

 Conversely, let $\psi$ be an eigenfunction of $(\cT_{e,1},\mf{aab})$, with eigenvalue $\mu_m(\cT_{e,1},\mf{aab})$, for some $m \ge 1$.
 Define the function $\check{\psi}$ on $\rhe$ such that $\check{\psi}|\cT_{e,1}=\psi$ and $\check{\psi}|\cT_{e,2}=\sigma \, \psi \circ M$.
-This means that $\check{\psi}$ is obtained by extending $\psi$ across $M$ to $\cT_{e,2}$ by symmetry, in such a way that $M^*\check{\psi} = \sigma \check{\psi}$.
-It is easy to see that the function $\check{\psi}$ is an eigenfunction of $-\Delta$ for $(\rhe,\mf{n})$ (in particular it is smooth in a neighborhood of $M$), with eigenvalue $\mu_m(\cT_{e,1},\mf{aab})$, so that $\check{\psi} \in \cE(\mu_m) \cap \cS_{M,\sigma}$.
+This means that $\check{\psi}$ is obtained by extending $\psi$ across $M$ to $\cT_{e,2}$ by symmetry, in such a way that $M^*\check{\psi} = \sigma \check{\psi}\,$.
+It is easy to see that the function $\check{\psi}$ is an eigenfunction of $-\Delta$ for $(\rhe,\mf{a})$ (in particular it is smooth in a neighborhood of $M$), with eigenvalue $\mu_m(\cT_{e,1},\mf{aab})$, so that $\check{\psi} \in \cE(\mu_m) \cap \cS_{M,\sigma}\,$.

 The above considerations prove the first two assertions in the following proposition.
-The proof of the third and fourth assertions is similar, using the symmetries $D$ and $M$, and the decomposition of $\rhe$ into the triangles $\cT_{h,j}, 1\le j \le 4$.
+The proof of the third and fourth assertions is similar, using the symmetries $D$ and $M$, and the decomposition of $\rhe$ into hemiequilateral triangles $\cT_{h,j}, 1\le j \le 4\,$.

 \begin{proposition}[Reflection principle] For any $\mf{a} \in\{\mf{d,n}\}$ and any $\lambda \in \spc(\rhe,\mf{a})$, \begin{enumerate} \item[(i)] $\cE(\lambda,(\rhe,\mf{a})) \cap \cS_{M,+} \not = \{0\}$ if and only if $\lambda \in \spc(\cT_e,\mf{aan})$, and the map $\phi \mapsto \phi|\cT_{e,1}$ is a bijection from $\cE(\lambda,(\rhe,\mf{a})) \cap \cS_{M,+}$ onto $\cE(\lambda,(\cT_e,\mf{aan}))$; \item[(ii)] $\cE(\lambda,(\rhe,\mf{a})) \cap \cS_{M,-} \not = \{0\}$ if and only if $\lambda \in \spc(\cT_e,\mf{aad})$, and the map $\phi \mapsto \phi|\cT_{e,1}$ is a bijection from $\cE(\lambda,(\rhe,\mf{a})) \cap \cS_{M,-}$ onto $\cE(\lambda,(\cT_e,\mf{aad}))$. \end{enumerate} More generally, define $\epsilon(\mf{n})=+$ and $\epsilon(\mf{d})=-$.
 Then, for any $ \lambda \in \spc(\rhe,\mf{a})$, and any $\mf{b,c} \in \{\mf{d,n}\}$, \begin{enumerate} \item[(iii)] $\cE(\lambda,(\rhe,\mf{a})) \cap \cS_{\epsilon(\mf{b}),\epsilon(\mf{c})} \not = \{0\}$ if and only if $\lambda \in \spc(\cT_h,\mf{abc})$, and the map $\phi \mapsto \phi|\cT_{h,1}$ is a bijection from $\cE(\lambda,(\rhe,\mf{a})) \cap \cS_{\epsilon(\mf{b}),\epsilon(\mf{c})}$ onto $\cE(\lambda,(\cT_h,\mf{abc}))$. \end{enumerate} Furthermore, the multiplicity of the number $\lambda$ as eigenvalue of $(\rhe,\mf{a})$ is the sum, over $\mf{b,c} \in \{\mf{d,n}\}$, of the multiplicities of $\lambda$ as eigenvalue of $(\cT_h,\mf{abc})$ (with the convention that the multiplicity is zero if $\lambda$ is not an eigenvalue). \end{proposition}